-This observation has a definite subjective element, as ease of use is always in the eye of the beholder; but even then, we feel that narrow interfaces, by virtue of Observation 2, target specific usage scenarios, and are thus easier to use for these specific scenarios.
+This observation has a definite subjective element, but in spite of that, we observe that narrow interfaces, by virtue of Observation 2, target specific usage scenarios, and are thus easier to use for these specific scenarios.

 Example: Some people may find MPI more difficult to use than BSD sockets, although MPI is, without doubt, much narrower than sockets.
-One should keep in mind that the comparision should be done for the same application: sockets are certainly not that easy to use if you have to implement performance collective operations on a dynamically changing set of processes.
+One should keep in mind that the comparison should be done for the same application: sockets are certainly not that easy to use if you have to implement performance collective operations on a dynamically changing set of processes.
 MPI, as a narrow system interface, makes that specific use case simple.